jaypunekar/jaypunekar.github.io/_posts/2024-09-04-creating-image-classification-model.md

 dls = cats.dataloaders(path, bs=5)
 ```

-Now, we’re going to train the model using a pretrained model called "resnet18" as the base.
+Now, we’re going to train the model using a pre-trained model called "resnet18" as the base.

 You don’t need to worry about the details too much.
 This approach is known as transfer learning.
-It involves using a pretrained model and modifying its head node to suit your specific task.
+It involves using a pre-trained model and modifying its head node to suit your specific task.
 ResNet is a popular choice for vision models due to its proven performance in various image classification tasks.

-By leveraging a pretrained model, you can benefit from the features learned from a large dataset, which can significantly speed up the training process and improve accuracy.
+By leveraging a pre-trained model, you can benefit from the features learned from a large dataset, which can significantly speed up the training process and improve accuracy.

 ```python